Intel Process Roadmap Through 2025: Renamed Process Nodes, Angstrom Era Begins

 Intel's roadmap below starts with the 10nm SuperFin that currently ships in some of its products, like its Tiger Lake processors.
 However, as noted above, 'Intel 7' is the same 10nm Enhanced SuperFin process that Intel has already announced will power its Alder Lake and Sapphire Rapids chips — it just has a new name.

 Similarly, Intel's 7nm, which it recently announced will be delayed, is now branded as 'Intel 4.'
-The remaining two entries on the roadmap are entirely new.
+The remaining two entries on the roadmap, 'Intel 3' and 'Intel 20A' represent what intel previously branded as 7+ and 5nm, respectively.

 Intel says that 'Intel 7,' the process formerly known as '10nm Enhanced SuperFin,' will ship this year for client (Alder Lake), and for the data center (Sapphire Rapids) in the first quarter of 2022.
 Intel says that 'Intel 7' delivers 10 to 15% more performance-per-watt than its predecessor, 10nm SuperFin.